iamsuryasonar/webdev-notes/React.md

 After rendering is done and React updated the DOM, the browser will repaint the screen.
 Although this process is known as “browser rendering”

+### Q. Phases of component render.
+-> component rendering has three phases.

+1. Trigger
+Trigger is basically calling the function component.

+2. Render
+Rendering can be of two types.
+Initial render or rerender on state change.
+During initial render root component is created, basically DOM nodes are created.
+During rerender the difference between previous render and current render is calculated

+4. Commit
+During commit phase changes are updated to actual dom.

 ### Q. working of dom in react (reconciliation in react)

 -> In React, the virtual DOM and the process of reconciliation play a crucial role in efficiently updating and rendering the actual DOM.
 Understanding how React handles the DOM is essential for building performant and responsive web applications.